 Well

-6. In each courtroom, the counsel tables, witness stand, judge's bench, and clerk, court reporter, and bailiff seating have been arranged in such a way so that there is social distancing of at least 6 feet between each space.
+6. In the courtroom, the counsel tables, witness stand, judge's bench, and clerk and bailiff seating have been arranged in such a way so that there is social distancing of at least 6 feet between each space.

 Hygiene